Asabeneh/30-Days-Of-Python/readme.md

 ![Python Version](./images/python_versio.png)

 As you can see from the terminal, I am using _Python 3.7.5_ version at the moment.
 Your version of Python might be different from mine by but it should be 3.6 or above.
-If you mange to see the python version, well done.
+If you manage to see the python version, well done.
 Python has been installed on your machine.
 Continue to the next section.

 ### Python Shell